input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 6. After 2 minutes (possibly earlier), your Ada should be transferred to your new address.

- 	    cardano-cli shelley query filtered-utxo \
+ 	    cardano-cli shelley query utxo \
             --address … \
             --testnet-magic …

-7. Finally, build a transaction that sends a total of 1,000 Ada from *myaddr* to two different addresses (a multi-address transaction).
+7. Finally, build a transaction that sends a total of 1,000 Ada from *payment.addr* to two different addresses (a multi-address transaction).

         cardano-cli shelley address key-gen …
-        cardano-cli shelley address build-enterprise …
+        cardano-cli shelley address build …
         cardano-cli shelley address key-gen …
-        cardano-cli shelley address build-enterprise …
+        cardano-cli shelley address build …
         cardano-cli shelley transaction build-raw …

    The required fee will be higher than before, since part of the cost is based on the number of addresses that the output is sent to.
 You can check that the fee will be sufficient before you build the transaction using: